andrewjmead/wpsites/README.md

  Opening site...
 ```

-🥳

-Creating your first site is just the beginning.
+Amazing!
+Now creating your first site is just the beginning.
 Read on to learn how you can build your own templates to create sites specific to your needs!

 # Configuring WPSites